lxanders/node-express-base/README.md

 There are two ways to fetch the project:

-1. Recommended method: Download one of the release packages from the [release page](https://github.com/lxanders/node-express-base/releases) and extract it.
-2. Clone the project from GitHub (which will require a GitHub account).
-E.g. using `https` you can either
+1. Recommended method: Clone the project from GitHub (which will require a GitHub account).
+This offers the latest and best version coming from the `master` branch (which should always be stable).
+Get the code e.g. using `https` either by
-    * With the full project history:
+    * cloning With the full project history:
     `git clone https://github.com/lxanders/node-express-base.git`
-    * With a limited number of history items to save space (only one in this example):
+    * cloning With a limited number of history items to save space (only one in this example):
     `git clone --depth=1 https://github.com/lxanders/node-express-base.git`
+2. Download one of the release packages from the [release page](https://github.com/lxanders/node-express-base/releases) and extract it.

 **2. Install the dependencies**